-Based in Colorado in an 850,000-sq.-ft. campus facility outside Denver, Level 3 operates in North America, Latin America, and Asia/Pacific.
+Based in Broomfield, Colorado, Level 3 operates in North America, Latin America, and Asia/Pacific.
 The North America region accounts for 75% of the firm's revenue.
 Besides operating 18 data centers across North America, Latin America, and Europe, Level 3 owns or leases about 315 facilities worldwide.
-It boasts 200 colocation facilities in North America, supported overseas by more than 100 colocation facilities in Europe and a dozen such offices in Latin America.
+It runs 200 colocation facilities in North America, supported overseas by more than 100 colocation facilities in Europe and a dozen such offices in Latin America.

 Sales and Marketing